Dividing fences

 Responsibility for paying for fences

-Generally, a fence on a property boundary is owned equally by the adjoining owners.
-Both owners are equally responsible for the costs of the fence.
+Generally, a fence on a property boundary is owned equally by the adjoining owners and both owners are equally responsible for the costs of the fence.

 If one owner wants more work done than necessary for a ‘sufficient dividing fence’, they are responsible for paying the extra cost.
 (See the Neighbourhood Disputes (Dividing Fences and Trees) Act for the full definition of a ‘sufficient fence’.)